crsaracco/amethyst-3d-tutorial/src/empty-game.md

  - `RenderingBundle` is the bundle we're using to set up rendering.
 As far as bundles go, `RenderingBundle` is a pretty complex one: it delegates most of its work to plugins, which lets the user set up their rendering system as they see fit.
 It's also parameterized on a "Backend", but since you set up your rendering backend in `Cargo.toml`, you can just use `DefaultBackend` here.
  - Since `RenderingBundle` delegates most of its work to plugins, we need to give it some plugins. `with_plugin` is the function you use to add plugins, at least for `RenderingBundle`.
  - The first plugin we're using is `RenderToWindow`, which sets up a window for us and allows us to draw to it.
 You have to supply a `DisplayConfig` for it to use, which is what we did up above.
 We're also specifying a "clear value", which is what the renderer uses as a "background" to your game when there was nothing in front of it to render.
     - The format for the color is `[Red, Green, Blue, Alpha]`.
 You'll probably want to set alpha to `1.0`, and the rest of the colors are up to you.
-Here I made a very light off-white grey.
+Here I made light sky-blue color.
     - If you don't specify a clear value, the renderer won't clear the screen, just drawing over the last frame directly.
 It'll look similar to [the classic Windows lagging graphics glitch](https://www.youtube.com/watch?v=ZjlSJQBdojo).
 Try commenting that line of code out when you have more of a game to work with!
- - The second plugin is `RenderShaded3D`, which allows us to draw 3D shapes and such.
+ - The second plugin is `RenderPbr3D`, which is a [Physically Based Rendering](https://en.wikipedia.org/wiki/Physically_based_rendering) engine that we'll be using for rendering our game.

 Go ahead and `cargo run` that.
 You should get a blank window, filled with whatever your clear color is.